dtex/barcli/README.md

 graph.update(25); // Sets bar to 25%
 graph.update(100); // Sets bar to 100%
-graph.update("The state of something"); // Replaces bar with the string
 ````

+Pro Tip: If you want to display the state of something as a string instead of a bar, just pass the string like this: ```graph.update("Cooking with gas");``` Barcli will know what to do with it.

 ### Configuration Options